 AMEB Qld offers graded practical and written examinations in Speech and Drama, with the AMEB syllabus being one of the most widely used Speech and Drama curricula in Australia.

-Assessing students from Preliminary to Diploma levels, candidates can study Voice and Communication, Drama and Performance, Drama and Communication, and Speech and Performance Theory.
+Assessing students from Preliminary to Diploma levels, candidates can study Voice and Communication, Speech and Performance (formerly Drama and Performance), Drama and Communication, and Speech and Performance Theory.

 Voice and Communication

-Voice and Communication exams are designed to develop voice and communication skills both for everyday life and the professional sector, and exams are offered from Preliminary grade to Associate (APCA).
-The exams are designed to develop confidence in communications: the skills to read effectively; speak with clarity; and make presentations to a variety of audiences.
+Voice and Communication exams are designed to develop voice and communication skills both for everyday life and the professional sector, and exams are offered from Preliminary grade to associate.
+The exams are designed to develop confidence in communications:

 'Pre-Exams' are also offered in Voice and Communication.
 Often, a young, inexperienced or enthusiastic student wants to do an exam but does not have the requisite maturity and skills.
 The Pre-Exam offers candidates – individually or in a small group (2-3 people) – the opportunity to experience the examination situation in an enjoyable and non-graded environment.

-Drama and Performance exams are designed to develop interpretative and performance skills across a broad spectrum of styles, genres and eras, and are offered from Preliminary to Licentiate Diploma (LDPA).
+Speech and Performance exams are designed to develop interpretative and performance skills across a broad spectrum of styles, genres and eras, and are offered from Preliminary to Licentiate Diploma level.
 Candidates will achieve secure vocal technique, integrated physical response and imaginative and insightful presentation of texts.
 They will develop the skills required for interpreting to audiences in a variety of performance spaces.

 Drama and Communication

-Drama and Communication exams focus on the area of performing arts, and are offered from an Introductory grade up through Sixth grade.
-The exams are especially designed for ensemble work and should appeal to both classroom Drama teachers and Speech and Drama teachers working in a private studio.
+The Drama and Communication syllabus offers a series of examinations in the area of performing arts.
+The exams are especially designed for a wide range of drama and speech learning environments and provide for creative flexibility within these contexts.
+The syllabus should appeal to both classroom Drama teachers and Speech and Drama teachers working in a private studio.

 Speech and Performance Theory